-Economic growth in ECA remains slower than in other developing regions.
-For 2014, GDP growth in all ECA sub-regions is expected to be only 1.8 percent, improving slightly up to 2.1 percent for 2015.
+Economic growth in ECA remains slower than most other regions of the world.
+In 2014, GDP growth for ECA as a whole is expected to be only 1.8 percent, improving slightly up to 2.1 percent for 2015.

 Remaining debt overhang and lost competitiveness in several new EU member states and Balkan countries are other factors that will continue to constrain the recovery.
 High levels of external debt and needs for large-scale external financing make some ECA countries particularly vulnerable to changing conditions in international financial markets.
-Fiscal consolidation in some of the economies of the Western Balkans might partially offset the contribution of stronger exports to GDP growth.
-The high levels of Non-Performing Loans (NPLs) in the region, together with an ongoing restructuring of the banking sector, could negatively affect investment and consumer demand in 2014.
+The high levels of Non-Performing Loans (NPLs) in the region, together with the ongoing restructuring of the banking sector, are likely to continue to restrain investment and consumer demand in 2015.

-In order to reach the World Bank Group’s twin goals of ending extreme poverty within a generation and boosting shared prosperity, the strategy of the Europe and Central Asia region is focusing on two main areas of intervention: (i) competitiveness and shared prosperity; and (ii) environmental, social, and fiscal sustainability, including through climate action.
+In order to reach the World Bank Group’s twin goals of ending extreme poverty within a generation and boosting shared prosperity, the ECA region’s strategy focuses on two main pillars: 1) competitiveness and shared prosperity through jobs, and 2) environmental, social, and fiscal sustainability, including through climate action.
 Governance and gender continue to be thematic priorities within interventions of both pillars.

 Competitiveness and shared prosperity through jobs

-To achieve these ends, the Bank has helped improve workers’ skills and create new job opportunities, modernize tax administrations, improve roads, strengthen the business environment and policies conducive to innovation, increase access to finance for small- and medium-enterprises, stabilize public finances, and strengthen financial sector regulations in ECA countries.
+To achieve these ends, the Bank has helped improve workers’ skills and support job creation opportunities, modernize tax administrations, improve roads, strengthen the business environment and policies conducive to innovation, increase access to finance for small- and medium-enterprises (SMEs), stabilize public finances, and strengthen financial sector regulations in ECA countries.

 Environmental, social, and fiscal sustainability

-To be sustainable in the longer term, economic growth and shared prosperity need to be fiscally affordable, environmentally responsible, and conducive to social inclusion.
-The Bank supports ECA countries in designing and implementing reforms to improve the efficiency and fiscal sustainability of their pension, social protection, and health care systems, so that these systems can adapt successfully and continue to benefit the people of ECA countries for generations to come.
+To be sustainable in the longer term, economic growth and shared prosperity need to be fiscally affordable, environmentally responsible, and socially inclusive.
+The Bank supports ECA countries in designing and implementing reforms to improve the efficiency and fiscal sustainability of their pension, social protection, and health care systems so that these systems can adapt successfully and continue to benefit the people of ECA countries for generations to come.

 Middle-income countries interested in highly specific knowledge services that exceed what the Bank can finance from its own resources are increasingly accessing Bank technical expertise using Reimbursable Advisory Services (RAS).
 Under RAS programs, the Bank works with countries at their request and provides reimbursable technical advice.
-ECA has been engaged in 141 RAS programs since 2006, including 21 RAS agreements signed to date in fiscal year 2014.
-Countries that have signed RAS agreements include: Albania, Bosnia and Herzegovina, Bulgaria, the Czech Republic, Georgia, Greece, Italy, Kazakhstan, Latvia, Poland, the Republic of Cyprus, Romania, the Russian Federation, the Slovak Republic, Slovenia, and Turkmenistan.
+ECA has been engaged in 158 RAS programs since 2006.
+Countries that have signed RAS agreements include: Albania, Bosnia and Herzegovina, Bulgaria, the Czech Republic, Estonia, Georgia, Greece, Hungary, Italy, Kazakhstan, Latvia, Poland, the Republic of Cyprus, Romania, the Russian Federation, the Slovak Republic, Slovenia, Spain, and Turkmenistan.

 Some notable outcomes of our lending and RAS work include: